 Traditional gender roles are well and alive here.
 This means that that handsome stranger you met last night will be holding doors open, footing the bill and generally doing his best to be Prince Charming.
-That sultry beauty whom you asked out for dinner just this
+That sultry beauty whom you asked out for dinner just this morning will be the very picture of femininity, letting you take the lead in most affairs.

-Perhaps you’ve surmounted the obvious obstacles and are well on the way to something serious with your novio/a.
-Then it’s about high time you met the parents.
-As we’ve said in other articles, family values are everything to your average Latin American.
-It’s a highly communal culture where people share everything they have and are intimately involved in each other’s business.
 You’ll find this is especially the case in parent-child relationships, where a fully-grown adult might still be living at home and deferring to his mother’s judgment on everything from shoe size to the stock exchange.
 This is especially the case with women and girls, who are very much protected until a suitable young gentleman makes her his.
-It’s pretty much a given that parents will be a huge factor in any relationship with a Latino and you’d do well to make a favourable impression.
+It’s pretty much a given that parents will be a huge factor in any relationship with a Latino and you’d do well to make a favorable impression.

 This brand of extreme filial loyalty is not always a horrible thing, of course.
 In fact, it may be one of the things you love best about your significant other, especially when you both start a family yourself.
 You’ll know that the man or woman you’ve married knows how to put your new family above everything else.

 You’ll also know that that unwavering respect for elders is likely to be passed down to your kids as well.
 So resist the immediate impulse to call anyone a mama’s boy too soon.
 He just might become the one that got away.